aldi/awesome-bulma/README.md

 - [bulma-divider](https://wikiki.github.io/layout/divider) - Display a vertical or horizontal divider to segment your design
 - [bulma-calendar](https://wikiki.github.io/components/calendar) - Display a calendar with different colors and sizes
 - [bulma-pageloader](https://wikiki.github.io/elements/pageloader) - Display a page-loader to inform users that content is loading, in different colors
+- [bulma-ribbon](https://github.com/Wikiki/bulma-ribbon) - Bulma's extension to show a ribbon on boxes

 ## Contribute